Foreclosure Mediation Outreach Project

 - Law students raise awareness about the options available to homeowners under the law through community outreach.

-- Law students also partner with legal aid attorneys to assist the attorney in representing the client in pre-foreclosure mediation.
+- Law students also partner with legal aid attorneys to assist the attorney in representing clients in pre-foreclosure mediation.

-- FMOP offers three opportunities for students to be involved.
-Pick one or do them all:
+- FMOP offers three opportunities for students to be involved:

-- Mortgage Mediation Practicum: (Semester long course) This is a unique hybrid between an internship and an externship where you will learn about pre-foreclosure mediation and mortgage modification under the Foreclosure Fairness Act in the classroom and then have an opportunity to put your learning into action during a 12 hour on-site internship with the Northwest Justice Project's Foreclosure Prevention Unit.
-This class DOES NOT count toward externship hours.
+- 2. Mortgage Mediation Practicum: (Semester-long course) This is a unique hybrid between an internship and seminar where you will learn about pre-foreclosure mediation and mortgage modification under the Foreclosure Fairness Act in the classroom and then have an opportunity to put your learning into action during a 12-hour on-site internship with the Northwest Justice Project's Foreclosure Prevention Unit.
+This class DOES NOT count toward externship or clinical hours.
 Offered in the Fall and the Spring.
 Open to 2 and 3Ls.

-- Summer Internship: (10 weeks, full-time or part-time) FMOP works together with community partners such as the Northwest Justice Project, Columbia Legal Services, and the Northwest Consumer Law Center (which are each attacking the foreclosure crisis from different angles) to put law students directly in the work.
-During the summer of 2013 students worked on a range of projects including client interviewing, drafting motions, drafting complaints, legal research and writing, attendance at pre-foreclosure mediations, writing demand letters and more.
+- 3. Summer Internship: (10 weeks, full-time or part-time) FMOP works together with community partners such as the Northwest Justice Project, Columbia Legal Services, and the Northwest Consumer Law Center to give law students direct opportunities to do advocacy work.
+Students work on a range of projects including client interviewing, drafting motions, drafting complaints, legal research and writing, attending pre-foreclosure mediations, writing demand letters and more.
 In addition to working at their placement sites, students are responsible for developing and implementing a community outreach plan.
 Open to 1, 2 and 3Ls.

 Why should students get involved?